Learning about learning by many-body systems: Discussion

-We illustrate with part of the protocol for quantifying classification: Train the spin glass with a drive $\{ A, B, C \}$ in each of many trials.
-On the end-of-trial configurations, train the neural network.
-Figure~\ref{fig_Latent_Space_Visualize} reveals physical significances of two latent-space directions: The absorbed power grows along the diagonal from the bottom righthand corner to the upper lefthand corner (Fig.~\ref{fig_Latent_Space_Dissipation}).
-The magnetization grows radially (Fig.~\ref{fig_Latent_Space_Magnetization}).
+We illustrate by training the spin glass with a drive $\{ A, B, C \}$ in each of many trials.
+On the end-of-trial configurations, we trained the neural network.
+Two latent-space directions have physical significances, as shown in Fig.~\ref{fig_Decoding_Z_Compiled}: The absorbed power grows along the diagonal from the bottom righthand corner to the upper lefthand corner [Fig.~\ref{fig_Decoding_Z_Compiled}(a)].
+The magnetization grows radially [Fig.~\ref{fig_Decoding_Z_Compiled}(b)].
 The directions are nonorthogonal, suggesting a nonlinear relationship between the thermodynamic variables.
-Convention biases thermodynamicists toward measuring volume, magnetization, heat, work, etc. The neural network might identify new macroscopic variables better-suited to far-from-equilibrium statistical mechanics, or hidden nonlinear relationships amongst thermodynamic variables.
-A bottleneck neural network could uncover new theoretical physics, as discussed in, e.g.,~\cite{Carleo_19_Machine,Wu_19_Toward,Iten_20_Discovering}.
+Convention biases physicists toward measuring volume, magnetization, heat, work, etc. The neural network may identify new macroscopic variables better-suited to far-from-equilibrium statistical mechanics, or nonlinear relationships amongst thermodynamic variables.

-\emph{(ii) Resolving open problems in statistical mechanical learning:} Our toolkit is well-suited to answering open problems about many-body learners; we expect to report an experimental application in a followup.
-An example problem concerns the soap-bubble raft in~\cite{Mukherji_19_Strength}.
-Experimentalists trained a raft of soap bubbles with an amplitude-$\gamma_{\rm t}$ strain.
-The soap bubbles' positions were tracked, and variances in positions were calculated.
-No such measures distinguished trained rafts from untrained rafts; only stressing the raft and reading out the strain could~\cite{Mukherji_19_Strength,Miller_19_Raft}.
-Bottleneck neural networks may reveal what microscopic properties distinguish trained from untrained rafts.

-\emph{(iii) Extensions to quantum systems:} Far-from-equilibrium many-body systems have been realized with many quantum platforms, including ultracold atoms~\cite{Langen_15_Ultracold}, trapped ions~\cite{Friis_18_Observation,Smith_16_Many}, and nitrogen vacancy centers~\cite{Kucsko_18_Critical}.
-Applications to memories have been proposed~\cite{Abanin_19_Colloquium,Turner_18_Weak}.
-Yet quantum memories that remember \emph{particular coherent states} have been focused on.
-The learning \emph{of strong drives} by quantum many-body systems calls for exploration, as the learning of strong drives by many-body systems has proved productive in classical statistical mechanics.
-Our framework can guide this exploration.

-\emph{(iv) Learning about representation learning:} We identified a parallel between representation learning and statistical mechanics.
-The parallel enabled us to use representation learning to gain insight into statistical mechanics.
-Recent developments in information-theoretic far-from-equilibrium statistical mechanics (e.g.,~\cite{Still_12_Thermodynamics,Parrondo_15_Thermodynamics,Crutchfield_17_Origins,Kolchinsky_17_Dependence}) might, in turn, shed new light on representation learning.